 The easiest way to access Lord Brandon’s Cottage is by boat.
 You can take a boat from Lord Brandon’s Cottage to Ross Castle on the other side of Lough Leane near Killarney.

-This way, you’ll get to take an incredibly scenic boat ride (and visit a historic castle) in addition to hiking the Gap of Dunloe.
+This way, you’ll get to take an incredibly scenic boat ride (and visit a historic castle) in addition to hiking the through the gap.

 Just be sure to make a note of the schedule to ensure you don’t miss the boat.
 The boat ride is over an hour long and doesn’t run very often.